Aruba Taxi Fare Calculator & Official Aruba Taxi Prices (2026)

 Taxi tips most travelers miss

-• Confirm route fare before entering the taxi.
+• Confirm zone fare plus surcharges and extras before entering the taxi.

 • Carry small cash bills for easier payment and tipping.